SEMICeu/dcat-ap_validator/README.md

 <code>rule-id.rq</code>
 Therefore, for example, the rule 0 is stored in the file rule-0.rq.

-Each rule has been documented with <a href="https://github.com/ldodds/sparql-doc">sparql-doc</a> annotations and validated with the <a href="http://www.sparql.org/query-validator.html">sparql validator</a>.
+Each rule it is a SPARQL query which has been documented with <a href="https://github.com/ldodds/sparql-doc">sparql-doc</a> annotations and validated with the <a href="http://www.sparql.org/query-validator.html">online sparql validator</a>.

+When a query is validated it is added to the dcat-ap.rq file (inside the Pages folder) which is then loaded via Javascript into the the web form.

 <h2>Structure of a test data</h2>
 Each test data is directly connected to the rule id number and stored in a file named with the convention: